Black Hole Mergers as the Fastest Photon Ring Scramblers: A. Kerr metric and equatorial reduction

 This is a Kerr analog of the Schwarzschild construction, where $\chi^2$ plays the role of the redshift factor for the helical time.
 The equatorial circular null orbit at radius $r=r_{0}$ and angular velocity $\omega=\omega_{0}$ is characterized by two conditions.
 First, the helical Killing field becomes null,

 Second, the circular orbit condition further requires an extremum,

 or equivalently $\partial_\rho\chi^2|_{r_{0}}=0$ in proper radial distance $\rho$.
-This leads to a local null Killing horizon in the reduced two-dimensional metric defined by Eq. \eqref{eq:null-cond}, while the extremum condition Eq. \eqref{eq:extremum-cond} implies that the linear term in the near-orbit expansion vanishes.
-As a result, the induced metric takes a local Rindler-like form.
+This leads to a local null Killing horizon in the reduced effective two-dimensional metric defined by Eq. \eqref{eq:null-cond}, while the extremum condition Eq. \eqref{eq:extremum-cond} implies that the linear term in the near-orbit expansion vanishes.
+As a result, this metric takes a local Rindler-like form.
 This is equivalent to the double root structure of the effective potential for a circular null orbit.

 From Eqs. \eqref{eq:null-cond} and \eqref{eq:extremum-cond}, while restricted on the equator, we obtain

 and in closed form the solutions read

 Note that, for $a\to 0$, we find $r_\pm\to 3M$ as expected, while at extremality $a=M$ we find $r_{-}=M$ for the prograde, and $r_{+}=4M$ for the retrograde.
 The extremum condition (\ref{eq:extremum-cond}), together with the photon ring radius equations, leads to \be \omega_{0}{}_{\pm}=\frac{\sqrt{M}}{a\sqrt{M}\mp (r_{\pm})^{3/2}}, \ee and to the corresponding Lyapunov coefficients